eclipse/epsilon-website/mkdocs/docs/doc/articles/run-epsilon-from-java.md

 ## Dependencies

 Epsilon libraries are available on [MavenCentral](https://mvnrepository.com/artifact/org.eclipse.epsilon).
-Below is a fragment of a `pom.xml` file, where we declare dependencies to the execution engine of Epsilon's [core expression language](../../eol) and on Epsilon's driver for EMF-based models.
+Below is a fragment of a Maven `pom.xml` file, where we declare dependencies to the execution engine of Epsilon's [core expression language](../../eol) and on Epsilon's driver for EMF-based models.
 As the EMF driver has a dependency on EMF, we don't need to declare a dependency to the EMF libraries on MavenCentral; Maven will fetch these automatically for us.

 ```xml
 <dependencies>